zachrugpad/adm-docs/docs/order-data.md

 ### Key Properties

-Below are some of the critical properties of the Order Resource:
+Below are some of the critical properties of the Order Object:

 - `order_id`: A unique identifier for the order within our system.
 - `line_items`: Details of each item ordered, essential for fulfillment and inventory tracking.